AI in Photography: Threat or Booster for Creativity?

 The AI serves him exclusively as an assistant for dull tasks, without taking away any of his creativity.
 After all, he had used classic presets before.
 In fact, Neurapix integrates into the editing workflow like a traditional Lightroom preset, only much more effective and context-aware.

-Therefore, we can conclude that artificial intelligence should not necessarily be seen as a threat to creativity, but rather as an opportunity to even enhance it.
-AI can significantly contribute to saving time and simplifying processes, a principle that van Gogh and Cézanne understood back then.
+We can therefore conclude that artificial intelligence should not necessarily be seen as a threat to creativity but rather as an opportunity to enhance it.
+It can significantly help save time and simplify processes.
+This principle was already understood by artists like Van Gogh and Cézanne.

 Related Posts